Marlon Brando

 A short retroperspective feature on Brando's influence on acting itself and the cultural impact of his role in "The Wild One".

-Quentin Tarantino: From a Movie Buff to a Hollywood Legend Quentin Tarantino: From a Movie Buff to a Hollywood Legend (2021) Character: Video footage
+Quentin Tarantino: From a Movie Buff to a Hollywood Legend Quentin Tarantino: From a Movie Buff to a Hollywood Legend (2021) Character: Self (archive footage)

 Who has ever compared Reservoir Dogs?
 What are “Open Road” and “New World Disorder”?
 Why is Harvey Keitel a fairy and how did we all almost become diehard fans of Paul Calderon?
 Here’s a story about Quentin Tarantino.
 The director who needs no introduction.